dominikh/go-mode.el/README.md

     `C-c C-f i`)
   - A function for adding imports, including tab completion (`go-import-add`, bound to `C-c C-a`)
-  - A function for removing or commenting unused imports (`go-remove-unused-imports`)
   - It is recommended that you use `goimports` or the `organize-imports` feature of `gopls` to manage adding/removing/organizing imports automatically.